XPromus/XPromus/README.md

 Computer science student with a specialization as a Unity and full-stack web developer.
-Worked at my university's architecture department for half-timbered houses as a Unity developer for interactive building simulations and Mohn Technology AS in Bergen, Norway, as a Unity developer for AUV simulations.
+Worked at my university's architecture department for half-timbered houses as a Unity developer for interactive building simulations and Mohn Technology AS in Bergen, Norway, as a Unity developer for AUV simulations and web tools.

-Currently a teacher at my university for web engineering and writing my master's thesis.
+Currently a teacher at my university for web engineering and computergraphics and writing my master's thesis.
 Thesis topic: Development of an algorithm for parameterized generation of a realistic finishing-pen net with defects and marine growth for an AUV simulation

+Web Technologies for personal projects and web engineering course:
+Backend: Spring with Kotlin
+Frontend: Svelte with Typescript

 # Tech Stack:
 ![Unity](https://img.shields.io/badge/unity-%23323330.svg?style=for-the-badge&logo=unity&logoColor=white)